 Residential Soils (OU1): Remediation of contaminated soils at residential properties is complete.
 The bulk of the residential properties were addressed by 2008.
 However, in 2009, EPA conducted a standard five-year review (PDF) (25 pp, 1.4 MB) of the remedy at VB/I-70.
 The review determined that the remedy for the residential soils (OU1) was not protective of human health because there were still approximately 180 properties where EPA was never able to gain access from the property owner to either sample or clean up.
 The five-year review report recommended implementing institutional controls to protect current and future residents from the possible or known soil contamination at those properties.
 As a result, in 2012–2014, EPA embarked on a renewed outreach effort to all of the remaining properties, giving the property owners another chance to have their property sampled and cleaned up if necessary.
 EPA’s outreach efforts resulted in about 100 more properties sampled.
 Twenty-five of those properties required cleanup, which occurred in 2013 and 2014.

-In June 2014, EPA placed Notices of Environmental Conditions in the property files of approximately 60 properties where, despite all efforts, EPA was not able to gain access to from the property owners.
+In June 2014, EPA placed Notices of Environmental Conditions in the property files of approximately 60 properties where, despite all efforts, EPA was not able to gain access from the property owners.
 The notices are filed at the City and County of Denver Clerk and Recorder’s office.
 Residents and owners of these properties will also receive annual mailings alerting them to the potential or known contamination issue and providing them with simple steps to avoid exposure.
-The Final Remedial Remedial Action Report was issued on February 2017.
+The Final Remedial Remedial Action Report (PDF) (64 pp, 6.2 MB) was issued in February 2017.

 Omaha & Grant Smelter (OU2): Environmental investigations continue at the former Omaha & Grant Smelter location.
 EPA expects to issue a proposed cleanup plan for soils and groundwater at OU2 for public comment in 2019.

-Removal Action at OU2: The City and County of Denver (CCoD) is constructing the Globeville Landing Outfall Project on a portion of the VB/I-70 Superfund site, Operable Unit 2, in the vicinity of the Denver Coliseum.
-Construction of the project began in February 2017 and CCoD expects the work to last into fall of 2018.
-This work requires the excavation of potentially contaminated materials, including metals in soils and landfill debris.
-EPA and the State of Colorado are overseeing CCoD’s work to ensure that there are stringent measures in place to protect human health and the environment and to minimize impacts to the community.
+Removal Action at OU2: In 2018, the City and County of Denver (CCoD) completed construction of the Globeville Landing Outfall Project on a portion of the VB/I-70 Superfund site, Operable Unit 2, in the vicinity of the Denver Coliseum.
+Construction of the project began in February 2017.
+This work required the excavation of potentially contaminated materials, including metals in soils and landfill debris.
+EPA and the State of Colorado oversaw CCoD’s work to ensure that there are stringent measures in place to protect human health and the environment and to minimize impacts to the community.
 Additional detail is available in Emergency Response and Removal.

 Activity and Use Limitations